vynci/vynci-dev-v4/posts/robot-sensors-4g-lte-modem/index.md

 ### Analog sensors

 Since the Raspberry Pi doesn't have an onboard analog-to-digital converter we are adding in the ADS1115, which provides a 16-bit precision at 860 samples/second over I2C.
-The chip can be configured as 4 single-ended input channels, or two differential channels.
+The chip can be configured as 4 single-ended input channels or two differential channels.

 ![ADC](./hardware_ads1115.jpg)

-We will initially be using them to measure the analog output from the Voltage and IR Range sensors
+We will initially be using them to measure the analog output from the Voltage and IR Range sensors.

 #### **Voltage sensor**